mtorpey/wooden-ships/1-introduction.md

     ship can make during the course of the Movement Execution Phase.
 2. Battle Sail Speed: The maximum speed that a ship has under battle sails.
 (There are two speeds, 3 and 4).
-3. Full Sail Speed: The lower righthand number represents a ship\'s movement ability under an increased spread of sail.
+3. Full Sail Speed: The lower righthand number represents a ship's movement ability under an increased spread of sail.
 This speed is used in the Advanced Game only.
 4. Stern: The stern of a ship is its rear section.
 This is the blunt